This month we are going to talk about one of those problems that no one wants to talk about. Urinary Incontinence. There, I said it. Now you can too.

 Some of the questions will likely include:

 - Is it affecting your work, social life, or sex life?

 - Do you lose small amounts or do you soak your clothing or pad?

 - Is it worse when you cough or sneeze?

 - Do you have to rush to the bathroom to avoid and accident?

-There are basically five kinds of incontinence:
+There are basically five types of incontinence:

 5. Functional incontinence - this is incontinence due to something outside of the bladder.
 In older adults it is because of physical or mental impairments that prevent them getting to the bathroom in a timely manner.

-You may also be asked to keep a diary of your bladder symptoms as you make some of these changes to document patterns and look for improvement.
+You may also be asked to continue to keep a diary of your bladder symptoms as you make some of these changes to document patterns and look for improvement.
 And, your healthcare provider may order some basic blood and urine tests to rule out infection, elevated blood sugar or other treatable causes.

 At this point, further treatment will depend on your response to the non-drug approaches.
 While the incontinence may not completely disappear, it is likely that the frequency and intensity of symptoms can be reduced to allow you to go about all your usual activities.